 Ten years ago, when Ashley Tisdale waltzed into frame as Sharpay Evans in the first High School Musical movie, I instantly both feared her and wanted to be her.
 Tisdale has played a giant role in my life as a millennial consumer of pop culture.
 Whether playing a musically inclined mean girl or making her own tunes, the actress and singer brings a bubbly Cali-girl effervescence to her work.
 I admit, when I found out that I would be speaking with her about her new makeup collection for BH Cosmetics, I had a minor (read: giant, gushing) fangirl moment.

-BYRDIE: Let’s talk about your makeup collection.
-This is such an exciting launch!
+Byrdie: Let’s talk about your makeup collection.
 Can you talk a little about how you developed it?
 Did you always want to have your own makeup line?

 Obviously, being in the business for so long, and being an actress, you work with makeup all the time.
 From a very young age, I always liked doing things on my own.
 I obviously love to work with amazing makeup artists and hair people and love having the help, but I'm also someone who loves to learn and just be able to do it on my own.